hiesabx/reservoirflow/docs/source/about_us.rst

 About Us
 ========

-We are *Hiesab*; a startup company founded in 2024 based in Germany and Libya specialized in advanced data analytics and scientific computing with a mission to accelerate R&D for AI applications and data solutions in different fields including Science, Engineering, and Education.
+We are *Hiesab*; a startup company founded in 2024 based in Germany and Libya specialized in advanced data analytics, scientific computing, and automation with a mission to accelerate R&D for AI applications and data solutions in different fields including Science, Engineering, and Education.
 We plan to be a strategic AI and data partner for universities and companies worldwide.
-Furthermore, we strive for the highest levels of precision in computing and analytics, all in the pursuit of promoting justice in transactions, management, and governance.
+Ultimately, we strive for the highest levels of precision in computing and analytics, all in the pursuit of promoting justice in transactions, management, and governance.

 .. comment:
     We acknowledge that our work is deeply inspired by the Holy Quran where achieving justice is an indispensable requirement for all humanity.